The Ricci curvature on directed graphs: Abstract

 \section{Abstract}

-In this paper, we define the Ricci curvature on directed graphs modifying Lin-Lu-Yau's Ricci curvature on undirected graphs.
-As a main result, we find conditions of a directed regular graph being Ricci-flat.
+In this paper, we consider the Ricci curvature of a {\em directed} graph, based on Lin-Lu-Yau's definition.
+We give some properties of the Ricci curvature, including conditions for a directed regular graph to be Ricci-flat.
+Moreover, we calculate the Ricci curvature of the cartesian product of directed graphs.